johnny353535/yoi/docs/_pages/components/button.md

 </button>
 ```

-If you wish to create an icon-only button, use the css-class `hidden` for the label:
+Create an icon-only button by adding `.hidden` to the label:

 ```html
 <!-- example -->